-5. Fundraising, Costs and Net Income
+6. Fundraising, Costs and Net Income

 Funds are raised from admission charges and the sale of refreshments and plants at garden openings.
 Gardens open on one or more specific days, and/or by arrangement.
 Opening by arrangement is when a garden owner specifies that during a certain period they are available to take bookings for a private visit.
-These are particularly appropriate for groups but are often available for individuals or small numbers of people.
+These are particularly appropriate for groups but are also available for individuals or small numbers of people.

-A total of 3,345, gardens (2022: 3,586) opened in the year, including 1,056 (2022: 1,121) which opened as part of a group.
-The gardens held a total of 5,146 openings

-(2022: 5,599) and 1,011 (2022: 1,120) gardens opened by arrangement - either in addition to set open days or only by arrangement.
+A total of 3,372 gardens (2023: 3,345) opened in the year, including 1,007 (2023: 1,056) which opened as part of a group.
+The gardens held a total of 5,393 openings (2023: 5,146) and 1,081 (2023: 1,011) gardens opened by arrangement - either in addition to one or more open days or solely by arrangement.